Jellonator/PvPConstruct/README.md

 As with any mod, there is so much to do and so much to see.
 Here I will compile a list of generally what and where this mod is going.

- - Payload objective
- - king of the hill objective
  - More weapons and abilities
  - team_fort classes